Carcass (band): Reformation (2007–2012)

-Carcass continued to play live in 2009, with a North American tour completed in March 2009.
-Carcass also headlined the Bloodstock Open Air in Derbyshire, England in August 2009.
+Carcass continued to play live in 2009, completing a North American tour in March 2009 with Suicide Silence, Samael, Arsis and Psycroptic.
+Suffocation, Exodus, The Faceless and Toxic Holocaust played on select dates of this tour.
+Carcass headlined the Bloodstock Open Air in Derbyshire, England in August 2009.
 In August 2010, Carcass headlined Vagos Open Air in Vagos, Portugal, and Jalometalli Metal Music Festival held in Oulu, Finland.
 At Hellfest 2010, they performed the Necroticism album in its entirety.
 In 2012, Amott and Erlandsson left Carcass to focus on Arch Enemy.